aebadirad/MOSES/README.md

 1. Refactor code to standardize all database queries
 2. Create usable utility library to handle all data formatting
 3. Standardize naming convention of all variables/objects/functions
+4. Multi-sentence context parsing.
+The ability to look backwards and forwards for a nearest neighbor to match when there's nothing in the current sentence to help anchor.

 ###.4-Alpha Roadmap:
 1. Incorporate advanced entity resolution from current NLP to built-in capability